OBF/obf-docs/Affiliated-Project-Policy.md

 #### Benefits of Affiliated Project status
 - Participation in OBF community umbrella initiatives such as [Google Summer of Code](https://obf.github.io/GSoC/)
-- Management of server resources if needed, including project mailing lists, domain names, and application / site hosting.
+- Management of server resources if needed, including:
+    - project mailing lists
+    - domain names
+    - application / site hosting
-- Better continuity / sustainability - no need to change account details over for domain names and hosting next time a project maintainer moves on.
+- Better continuity / sustainability - no need to change account details over for domain names and hosting next time a project maintainer moves on or changes card details.

 ### Candidate OBF Project